apostolos-geyer/Ontario-Covid-19-DAE-App/README.md

 # Project Status
 I mean...
 It's been handed in for school, but this is just the beginning....
+There are known issues, bad enough to be noticable, not bad enough for me to have the energy to write about them, but noticable enough that I won't have to! things don't work some times and are slow, ok?

 ## How to run